awsdocs/iam-user-guide/doc_source/access_tags.md

 You can attach this policy to the IAM users in your account\.
 If a user named `richard-roe` attempts to start an Amazon EC2 instance, the instance must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
 Otherwise he will be denied access\.
 The tag key `Owner` matches both `Owner` and `owner` because condition key names are not case\-sensitive\.
 For more information, see [IAM JSON Policy Elements: Condition](reference_policies_elements_condition.md)\.

-## Controlling Access to Requests<a name="access_tags_control-requests"></a>
+## Controlling Access During AWS Requests<a name="access_tags_control-requests"></a>

-You can use conditions in your IAM policies to control what tag key–value pairs can be passed in a request that tags an AWS resource\.
+You can use conditions in your IAM policies to control what tag key\-value pairs can be passed in a request that tags an AWS resource\.

-This example shows how you might create a policy that allows using the Amazon EC2 `CreateTags` action to attach tags to an instance only if the tag contains the `environment` key and the `preprod` or `production` values\.
-As a best practice, use the `ForAllValues` modifier with the `aws:TagKeys` condition key to indicate that only the key `environment` is allowed in the request\.
+This example shows how you might create a policy that allows using the Amazon EC2 `CreateTags` action to attach tags to an instance\.
+You can attach tags only if the tag contains the `environment` key and the `preprod` or `production` values\.
+If you want, you can use the `ForAllValues` modifier with the `aws:TagKeys` condition key to indicate that only the key `environment` is allowed in the request\.
 This stops users from including other keys, such as accidentally using `Environment` instead of `environment`\.

 ```
 {